italia/daf/README.md

 Each time you start working on the DAF the desiderata is that:

 - For a new feature you have to create a branch with a meaningful name.
-The desiderata is something like feature_some_meaningful_name.
+The desiderata is something like `feature_some_meaningful_name`.
 It would be useful also to have a branch related to the feature
-- For a bug-fix you have to create a branch named bug_number_of_the_bug
+- For a bug-fix you have to create a branch named `bug_number_of_the_bug`

 Whenever the work on the branch is finished it is need to: